 Because the web worker is independent of the main thread/script, we create a separate file for its code snippets.
 Below, its constructor loads the script located at "worker.js" and executes it in the background.
 If the script is not found, the worker will fail silently; otherwise, it will download the file and execute its code in the background.

-Creating a worker object
+Creating a new worker object

 //main.js